MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsCallParkPolicy.md

 ```

 ### -PickupRangeEnd
-Specify the unique name of a policy you would like to retrieve
+Specify the maximum value that a rendered pickup code can take

 ```yaml
 Type: Integer